montasaurus/bidding-bot-demo/README.md

 `NETWORK` - The network you want to use.
 Either `mainnet` or `testnets`.
 Use `testnets` for testing, and `mainnet` for real offers.

+`MAINNET_RPC_URL` - The RPC URL for mainnet.
+This is only required for mainnet.
+You can get this by signing up with e.g. Alchemy.

+`TESTNETS_RPC_URL` - The RPC URL for testnets.
+This is only required for testnets.
+You can get this by signing up with e.g. Alchemy.

 ### Create a Wallet

 Follow the steps from the command below to create a new wallet and add the private key to a `.env` file in this directory.